 What is CBA Access?

-CBA Access is more than access to TransUnion, Experian, and Lexis Nexis credit reports and scores.
-It is a one-stop shop for everything you need to know about credit reports and scores, ranging from score models and credit building best practices to webinars and online tutorials to outcome tracking and compliance.
+CBA’s Access service is your one-stop shop for everything you need to know about credit reports and scores, ranging from score models and credit building best practices to webinars and online tutorials to outcome tracking and compliance.

 We currently collaborate with five consumer reporting agencies:

 - LexisNexis (for access to non-traditional and alternative credit data)

 View a sample Riskview report

 - Nova Credit (for access to overseas credit data)

 - Hard and soft inquiries available for permissible purposes including underwriting, financial education/coaching, outcome tracking

 - Microenterprise lenders underwriting new loans to start-up businesses